WilliamMurray-research/4-local_git/README.md

-Here is a clean, publication‑ready **Project README** for **4.0 – Local Git (Python, Rust)**, written in the same style as your other modules and structured for clarity, research reproducibility, and long‑term maintainability.

-Guided Links are embedded naturally so readers can jump deeper into concepts if they want.

----

 # 4.0 — Local Git
 A minimal, research‑focused, version‑controlled CLI built in **Python** and **Rust**, designed for structured scientific workflows, provenance tracking, and metadata‑rich commit histories.